nearform-actions/optic-release-automation-action/README.md

 Go to the https://github.com/nearform/optic-release-automation-playground repo, click on `Settings`, then on `Secrets and variables` on the left side menu and then on the `Actions` option in the submenu.

-Click on `New repository secret` and add your tokes with the following names:
+Click on `New repository secret` and add your tokens with the following names:

 - `NPM_TOKEN_<GITHUB_USERNAME>`: the value will be your NPM Publish token
 - `OPTIC_TOKEN_<GITHUB_USERNAME>`: the value will be your Optic NPM token